stijlist/stijlist.github.io/_drafts/toolchain.md

 complexity hotspots
 ---

+_note: this was mostly written in July 2015 and promptly forgotten about.
+I stumbled upon it over the weekend and enjoyed reading it, so I'm publishing it now._

-the worst feeling as a user of a general purpose computer is the sense that the computer is getting away from you; the sense that you're no longer in control of what's going on and don't even understand how you might regain it.
+The worst feeling as a user of a general purpose computer is the sense that the computer is getting away from you; the sense that you're no longer in control of what's going on and don't even understand how you might regain it.